naifalshaye/twitterbot/readme.md

 ## Bot Dashboard Demo
 Please Note:
-- Only view is allowed no add or edit.
+- Only view is allowed in this demo no add/edit/delete.
-- Cron jobs are set to every 5 minute, due to hosting rules.
-Of course you can set it to run every minute.

 * The bot is designed to not exceed Twitter API limit, you must not run cron jobs less than 1 minute.
 You only have 15 API calls per 15 minutes window.